columnar-tech/dbc/docs/index.md

 # dbc

-`dbc` is a command-line tool that makes installing and managing [ADBC](https://arrow.apache.org/adbc) drivers easy as A, B, C.
+`dbc` is a command-line tool that makes installing and managing [ADBC](https://arrow.apache.org/adbc) drivers easy as 1, 2, 3.

 TODO: terminal screenshot or code showing dbc install?